 Field-hunting tip

-Look in hydrothermal veins in metamorphic rocks country — that is the host setting where wallkilldellite typically forms.
+Look in hydrothermal veins in metamorphic rocks country, the host setting where wallkilldellite typically forms.
 If you start seeing arsenates, calcite, willemite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts habit, so train your eye for that shape before scanning the outcrop.